 A proxy server is a gateway that acts as a middleman between you and the digital world.
 It filters your internet connection through a server that masks your IP address and location.
-One of the most popular types, especially among P2P users, is called a SOCKS5 proxy.
+One of the most popular types is called a SOCKS5 proxy.

 SOCKS5 is the newest variant of the SOCKS series.
 SOCKS is the shorthand for “SOCKetS” and is an Internet protocol that connects two computers together through a SOCK server.
 The new and improved SOCKS5 proxy variant uses a layer 5 protocol, meaning it supports all types of requests that sit above layer 5 in the OSI model.
 Most regular internet activities can be handled by SOCKS5, changing your IP for web browsing, peer-to-peer sharing, and file transfers.